 Effective leadership involves reinforcing and motivating employees to bring out the best in them.

-Society for Human Resource Management reported that the most important workplace challenge is employee turnover and retention.
+Society for Human Resource Management reported that the most essential workplace challenge is employee turnover and retention.

-Employees seek appreciation and recognition for the effort they put in their work.
+Employees seek appreciation and recognition for the effort they put into their work.
 Financial and non-financial rewards do the trick in this aspect.
-Organizations who do not know how to recognize their employees fail in the long run.
+Organizations that do not know how to recognize their employees fail in the long run.

-Therefore, rewarding them for good work or publicly appreciating for it makes them feel motivated and bring more productivity.
+Therefore, rewarding them for good work or publicly appreciating them make them feel motivated and brings more productivity.

 Employee Retention Factor #5: Work-life Balance

-Work-life balance is becoming gradually more important for employees and tends to affect employees’ decision to stay in an organization.
-Nowadays employees long for flexible work schedules which allow them to take care of both their personal and professional life.
+Work-life balance is becoming gradually more important for employees.
+It tends to affect employees’ decisions to stay in an organization.
+Nowadays, employees long for flexible work schedules that allow them to take care of their personal and professional lives.
 The balance between personal and professional is critical for them.

 Employee Retention Factor #6: Onboarding and Training

-Employee retention strategies are important.
+Employee retention strategies are essential.
 The soon it gets, the better it is.
 New hires tend to leave an organization when their expectations are not met.
-Onboarding and training practices are must to help the new hires find their foot and be comfortable.
+Onboarding and training practices are a must to help the new hires find their foot and be comfortable.

 This can start by providing them with social support, formal and informal activities, and training and shared their learning experience.